michaelforbes-open/public_CV/Case_Studies/linguist-autopsy.md

 ### **D. Sourcing and Credibility**

 The LLM, when asked for its sources, provided a list that reveals its gaming-centric bias and lack of authority for a serious technical article.
 Including sources like `pcgamer.com` and `quora.com` alongside more technical blogs demonstrates an inability to differentiate between hobbyist forums and credible sources, further weakening the article's authority.
+There are also references to RetroArch and Libretro, both connected exclusively with emulation of games and not software as a whole.

 ### The Indispensable Role of the Human Expert

 While the LLM produced a grammatically passable and at first glance, a coherent article, a detailed analysis reveals critical flaws in factual accuracy, logical consistency, and stylistic nuance.
 The model failed to grasp the user's intent (software vs. games), contradicted its own premise, and used inappropriate language and sourcing.
 Most of all, it went off into a tangent that would be of little interest to people wishing to emulate software, betraying the lack of the author's knowledge of emulation as an indispensable modern tool.

 This case study underscores the requirement of well trained individual oversight in AI content generation.
 A human language specialist, acting as an editor, would be essential to identify and correct these errors to ensure that the final output is at the level expected by readers, especially in a professional environment.
 Without this critical human intervention, AI-generated content risks being misleading, causing not only a loss of credibility for the publisher, but also leading to problems in sales and marketing funnels due to misunderstandings.
 So called "AI slop" can also discourage potential customers and business partners as people become more familiar with AI-generated content, leading to lost opportunities and revenue.